fanchermatt/BertramCoffee/README.md

 2. Open the integrated terminal of your choice.
 Navigate to your desired directory to host the respoitory and then run the following commands in order.
 3. `git clone https://github.com/fanchermatt/BertramCoffee`
 4. `cd BertramCoffee`
-5. Open the .env.local file, and change the DB_HOST, DB_USERNAME, DB_PASSWORD, DB_PORT variables to your MySQL instance.
-Save the file as ".env"
+5. Open the .env.local file, and change the DB_HOST, DB_USERNAME, DB_PASSWORD, DB_PORT variables to your MySQL instance
+6. `mv .env.local .env`

 #### Start the server